isaacluy/masks-trainer/README.md

 **Huge thanks to all the open projects I used to build this app**

-The app is hosted on [LINK COMING SOON]
+The app is automatically deployed from master and hosted on [Netlify](https://cutt.ly/masks-trainer)

 ![App Animation](https://raw.githubusercontent.com/isaacluy/masks-trainer/master/screenshots/00_app-animation.gif)